 Euroculture will prepare you to answer the demand that exists today for sensitive and well-informed professionals to address these issues in fields such as:

-All students who begin the programme (including students from Sweden, the EEA countries and Switzerland) shall pay tuition fees to the Euroculture Consortium.
-For more information and information about fees please see the Euroculture Consortium's website, www.euroculturemaster.eu.
+All students who study the programme (including students from Sweden and other EU or EFTA countries) are required to pay tuition fees to the Euroculture Consortium (see more information on the fees).

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university in a subject relevant for Euroculture (principally humanities and social sciences).

 Language requirements All applicants need to verify English language proficiency.
 This is usually done through an internationally recognised test such as TOEFL or IELTS or through previous university studies.
 The minimum test scores are: